 Books and newspapers

-You may find it easier to have audio versions (tape or CD), Braille, or large print versions of any documents you receive (for example from your bank, building society etc).
+You may find it easier to have audio versions (tape or CD), Braille, or large print versions of any documents you receive (for example from your bank or building society).
 Speak to the organisation that has produced them and ask for the document to be provided in your preferred format.

 TV and cinema